-With Cadastre 2034 also poses problems of global interest, in which it could be that Catastro intervenes, and that if so, would mark new paradigms for the management of holistic information hubs in a global environment increasingly connected.
+With Cadastre 2034, problems of global interest are also raised, in which it could be that Cadastre intervenes, and that if so, it would mark new paradigms for the management of holistic information hubs in an increasingly connected global environment.
 These questions are:

 1. Land grabbing Will the Cadastre play a role in the registration of this information?

 2. Food safety.
 Will there be interest in associating to the objects of the territory their characteristics and relation with the human being on the use, access and availability of the right to food?

 3. Climate change.
 Will there be interest in the registration of rights with vulnerability dependencies associated with climate change?